-I completed my LLB at the University of Leeds in 2017 and my MA at Nottingham in 2018.
-I am now studying for my PhD in Mental Health and Disability in International Law at Nottingham in partnership with the IMH (Institute of Mental Health) and the WHO (World Health Organization.)
+I completed my Law LLB at the University of Leeds and my MA at the University of Nottingham.
+I am now studying for my PhD in Mental Health and Disability in International Law at Nottingham funded by the Institute of Mental Health.
 I am supervised by Professor Peter Bartlett and Professor John Holmwood.

-I have done research on behalf of the Convention on the Rights of Persons with Disabilities Committee (CRPD) on jurisprudence for a flagship report on achieving the sustainable development goals (SDG); I have worked on the PHRAME project on identifying the priority stakeholders' award to mental health related rights, and have assisted the WHO in updating and maintaining their online database 'MINDbank.'
+I have done research on behalf of the Convention on the Rights of Persons with Disabilities Committee (CRPD) on jurisprudence for a flagship report on achieving the sustainable development goals (SDG); I have worked on the PHRAME project with Dr Petra Gronholm, on prioritising the rights of persons with mental health difference for the purposes of stakeholder implementation; and have assisted the World Health Organisation in updating and maintaining their online database 'MINDbank.'

-I organize the monthly seminar series for the Centre for Mental Health and Human Rights (CMHHR) at the Institute for Mental Health.
-So far we have covered topics on:
+I have previously organised a monthly seminar series for the Centre for Mental Health and Human Rights at the Institute for Mental Health, where we covered the following topics:

 - Addiction, Causes, Consequences and Societies Responses (co-organised with Ms Danielle Watson;)

 - "Workfare Conditionality and Benefits Terrorism - a Kill or Cure Alembic?" on the welfare system, austerity and its impact on mental health;